ajv-validator/ajv/KEYWORDS.md

 ### `properties`

 The value of the keyword should be a map with keys equal to data object properties.
-Each value in the map should be a JSON schema.
+Each value in the map should be a JSON Schema.
 For data object to be valid the corresponding values in data object properties should be valid according to these schemas.

 __Please note__: `properties` keyword does not require that the properties mentioned in it are present in the object (see examples).